 Nature exploration comes naturally, especially for little kids!
 Children aged 1 to 4 (and an accompanying adult) join Montana Audubon teacher naturalists for guided outdoor play and learning about the local area.

 Nature Nuts occurs every Tuesday, year-round, from 10-11 am.
 No registration required.
+Check calendar for more details on each session.

 Cost: $6/pair, FREE for members.
 Different theme each week!